-Furthermore, VoIP services like WhatsApp, Skype, and FaceTime are blocked though some of these have recently become accessible.
-FaceTime and WhatsApp are still, however, not fully functional in the country which remains a cause of great inconvenience for the people.
+Furthermore, VoIP services like Skype and FaceTime have become accessible, but are still strictly monitored in the country which remains a cause of great inconvenience for the people.

-Therefore, people traveling to Saudi Arabia have no choice but to resort to VPNs if they want access to the normal web apps and deal with other online restrictions.
+Therefore, people travelling to Saudi Arabia have no choice but to resort to using VPNs if they want access to the normal web apps and deal with other online restrictions.

-However, keep in mind that most proxy websites as well as VPN official pages are blocked in the country.
+However, keep in mind that a few VPN official pages are blocked in the country.
+However, the VPN apps still work.
 So, don’t forget to download and install a VPN on your PC/devices before you travel to Saudi Arabia.

 You can gain access to these services using one of the VPNs mentioned above.
-All you need to do is connect to a US server to enable access to these servers and watch all the shows that you normally wouldn’t be able to while in KSA.
+All you need to do is connect to a US server to gain access to these services and watch all the shows that you normally wouldn’t be able to while residing in KSA.

-Public Wi-Fi is notoriously unsafe because these lack any password or other forms of protection.
+Public Wi-Fi is notoriously unsafe because it lacks any password or other forms of protection.
 As such, hackers on the same network can very easily breach the privacy of other users connected to the Wi-Fi.

 VPN services can protect you from being targeted by a hacker because it makes your data encrypted and invisible to other users on the same network.
-In addition, the IP-changing effect of VPNs further improve your privacy and keep your tracks hidden to anyone that might be interested in intruding on your privacy.
+In addition, the IP-changing effect of VPNs further improves your privacy and keeps your tracks hidden from anyone that might be interested in intruding on your privacy.